AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ----------------------------------------------------------------

 Click the AMI link below to take you to the AWS Marketplace to complete step 1.1 and 1.2.
-(Open a new tab on the selected AMI so you can follow along with this guide.)

 .. |marketplace_metered_link| raw:: html